fukurosan/Jhaystack/docs/comparison.md

 ```

 !> **Tip**
 *Jhaystack comes with a bunch of built in comparison functions that you can use to fine tune your search.
 But you can also provide your own custom function.
-The function should return a number between 0 and 1 that determines the relevance of the match, 1 being a perfect match and 0 being no match at all.*
+The function should either return a number between 0 and 1 that determines the relevance of the match, 1 being a perfect match and 0 being no match at all, or an object with a mandatory property called score that should contain the aforementioned number.
+Any additional information stored in the object will be made available inside of the search result metadata object.*

 A custom comparison function should take the following arguments:
 - **term** The value to be searched for.